 The DA score has to be always compared to your immediate competitors.

 For example, you have shortlisted 4 top competitors out of which 3 have less DA than yours and 1 with higher DA.
-Chances are the 1 with the higher DA has a better chance of ranking higher on the SERP.
+Chances are the 1 with the higher DA has a better chance of the domain ranking higher on the SERP.

 Check out this official video from Moz to understand how to use Domain Authority correctly.